clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # Know What's Up (Ideas)
 #### Know what's going on

-* Cover logistics at the beginning of class
-  * Planned breaks, lunch time
+* Mention planned breaks, lunch time
 * Remind students that there is a closing presentation at the end
 * Make sure they know where the bathroom is
 * Let them know they can hang around and socialize afterwards

-# Know What's Up (Ideas)
 #### Establish a few ground rules
 * Questions are always welcome, even if the student thinks it might be dumb.
 "That's a **GREAT** question"
-* Explain that if someone has trouble (e.g., not getting the expected output), the coaches will help troubleshoot.
+* Explain that if someone has trouble, the coaches will help troubleshoot.
 * If anyone wants to switch classes, tell them they should feel TOTALLY COMFORTABLE switching at any point.
-* Breaks are a good time to have a look at what other groups are doing.
+* Have breaks!
+Eat a muffin!
+Have a look at what other groups are doing!

 # Know What's Up (More Ideas)
-#### Don't be afraid to:
-* Call on people!
-By name!
-* Correct people if they're wrong.
-Be polite and encouraging.
-For instance:
+#### Teaching style

+* Know people's name, and use it
+* You can correct people in a nice and encouraging way
   * "Well, this might work better and this is why."
   * "Can you explain how you came to that conclusion?"
   * "Does anyone have a different answer?"